3thanRam/NeuralFieldTheory/LatticeNFT/README.md

 This repository contains the official implementation of the Lattice Neural Field Theory (LNFT) model, a novel deep learning architecture inspired by principles from Lattice Quantum Chromodynamics (LQCD).
 This project explores the use of gauge-covariant interactions and energy-based modeling as an alternative to standard Transformer architectures for generative tasks.

 The core of this work is an Energy-Based Model (EBM) that learns a complex energy landscape over sequences of data.
-Generation is performed via Hamiltonian Monte Carlo (HMC), treating text or other data sequences as states in a physical system to be evolved toward low-energy (high-coherence) configurations.
+Generation is performed via Langevin Dynamics, treating text or other data sequences as states in a physical system to be evolved toward low-energy (high-coherence) configurations.

 .
 ├── main.py             # Main script to run training and generation